grislyeye/three-meet/pages/classes/mighty.md

 ### Surge: Flurry of Blows

-Immediately after you [attack](pages/combat/attacks.md) on your turn, you can make two brawl attacks as a [bonus action](pages/combat/actions.md?id=bonus-actions).
+Immediately after you [attack](pages/combat/attacks.md) on your turn, you can make another brawl attack as a [bonus action](pages/combat/actions.md?id=bonus-actions).